ArjunSahlot/vidmaker/README.md

 ```

 That's it!
 You should find your video fully rendered at the given path, but the longer the video, the longer `video.export()` takes.

+## Contributing

+Contributing is always appreciated!
+I would love it if anyone was to make a pull request to add another feature or create an issue post.
+Possible features could be things like an option to use memory instead of disk space, the option to render videos in different formats (only mp4 right now), and many more.
+If there is enough demand I might add some myself as well.
+Thanks for the support!